haiilingg/Business-Analytics-KYDP/Data Visualisation/README.md

 -
 The actual sales amount is lower than the forecasted sales amount;the actual units sold are less than the forecasted sales units.

-Cause: Insufficient sales volume or potentially undervalued selling prices.
+Hypothesis: Insufficient sales volume or potentially undervalued selling prices.

 Solution: Consider expanding the customer base to increase sales opportunities.